juntao/arenztopia/content/news/Issue 32.md

-## Feature:
+## Feature: Norzae Peerce
 By Lorenzo Avila

-Today we interviewed Norzae Peerce, a French born artist.
-His latest piece, Nuit de Lune, sold for 100 Million Arenzos on the ANAS (Arenzish National Art Show.)
+Today we interviewed Norzae Peerce, a French-Arenztopian artist.
+His latest piece, Nuit de Lune, sold for 100 million Arenzos on the ANAS (Arenzish National Art Show.)

 Olb City Announcer: Hi Norzae!
 Could you tell us a bit about what inspired you to make Nuit de Lune?